Certified algorithms for equilibrium states of local quantum Hamiltonians: Preliminaries

-For the finite Hamiltonian $H_{\Lambda}$ with $\Lambda = \{-\ell, \dots, \ell\}$, the unique ground state is the sequence $(2,0,\ldots,0)$ with energy $-1$.
-Importantly, note that for the observable $O = \proj{0}_0$ at site $0$, we have that for any $\ell \geq 1$, its value on the ground state of $H_{\Lambda}$ is $1$.
+For the finite Hamiltonian $\tilde H_{\Lambda}$ with $\Lambda = \{-\ell, \dots, \ell\}$, the unique ground state is the sequence $(2,0,\ldots,0)$ with energy $-1$.
+This makes it also the ground state of the infinite system corresponding to the limit with open boundary condition.
+Importantly, note that for the observable $O = \proj{0}$ at site $0$, we have that for any $\ell \geq 1$, its value in the ground state of $H_{\Lambda}$ is $1$.
 However, another valid ground state of the infinite chain is the all-1 state.
-For this ground state in the thermodynamic limit, the observable takes a value of $0$. \end{remark}
+For this ground state in the thermodynamic limit, the observable takes a value of $0$.
+It is realized by adding a boundary term $h_{\ell+1}(s)=-2\delta_{1,s}$ as it lowers the energy of the all-1 configuration below the open boundary ground state.

-\paragraph{Thermal equilibrium states} Thermal equilibrium states at an inverse temperature $\beta=1/T \geq 0$ are most commonly defined in terms of the Kubo-Martin-Schwinger (KMS) conditions.
-For finite systems, these conditions can be simply written as
+Beyond this simple but artificial example, there are many more classical and quantum models exhibiting an analogous effect that are of current interest in quantum many-body physics.
+Due to the more involved definitions and solutions of these models we refrain from giving them explicitly.
+Besides ubiquitous examples like the 1D Ising model which can be solved, in \cite{cha2017} the example of degenerate ground states of the quantum double model and an explicit construction of boundary conditions is given.